Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 The Stem Cell Institute (SCI) in Panama offers treatments for a broad spectrum of inflammatory, autoimmune, neurological, orthopedic, and age-related conditions.
 The clinic uses its proprietary Golden Cells™ (selected high-potency human umbilical cord tissue-derived mesenchymal stem cells) delivered primarily through intravenous infusions, with targeted injections (intra-articular, intramuscular, or intrathecal) as needed.
 Protocols are personalized based on the patient’s condition and medical review.

 While the clinic reports that many patients experience meaningful improvements in symptoms, function, energy, and quality of life, these therapies remain experimental.
 Results vary widely by individual, condition severity, and other factors.
 There are no large-scale, long-term randomized controlled trials confirming efficacy for most indications, and independent critiques emphasize the need for caution.
-Safety data from the clinic indicate no serious adverse events in over 15,000 patients treated, but risks such as temporary inflammation, infection, or lack of benefit still exist.
+Safety data from the clinic indicate no serious adverse events in over 15,000 patients treated.
+Even so, there is a theoretical small risk of temporary inflammation, infection, or lack of benefit.

-Below are the main conditions addressed, along with clinic-reported outcomes and selected patient testimonials:
+Below are the main conditions treated in the stem cell clinic, along with reported outcomes and selected patient testimonials:

 Multiple Sclerosis (MS)

 Patients often report improvements in mobility, balance, energy levels, fatigue, bladder/bowel function, and overall daily activities.
-Some describe reduced “MS hug” sensations, stronger voice, and the ability to resume previously difficult tasks.
-Effects may appear within days to weeks and can last months, with some patients returning for maintenance treatments.
+Some describe reduced neuropathic pain, stronger voice, and resumption previously difficult tasks.
+Effects may appear within days to weeks and can last months.
+Some patients returning annually for maintenance treatments.

 Tricia: Diagnosed as a teenager, she felt like she was “sleepwalking through life.”
 After treatment, her balance improved and she gained significant energy, allowing her to play with her son and enjoy daily activities again.
-She called it a “game-changer.”
+She called stem cell therapy a “game-changer.”

 Adam Dash: Struggled with leg weakness and mobility issues requiring a cane.
 Post-treatment, he regained the ability to walk without assistance and described the experience as “mind-blowing,” saying it put the odds in his favor for improvement in his autoimmune condition.

 Jay: Voice loss affected his work as a college instructor.
-Treatment strengthened his voice, reduced fatigue and the “MS hug,” improved balance, and restored his quality of life.
+Treatment strengthened his voice, reduced fatigue, reduced neuropathy and improved balance, and restored his quality of life.

 Xenia C.: Regained the ability to ride her horses again.